Arfin2me/sql-powershell-container/README.md

 - Automatically connects to the SQL instance using credentials from `.env`
 - Connection object available as `$SqlInstance` for dbatools commands
 - Uses PowerShell cmdlets (no `sqlcmd` binary) for running queries
+- Example `connect-success.sql` script demonstrates using the CONNECT statement to establish a session

 ## Setup & Usage

 ### 1. Clone this repository